50M+ scored sessions

 I'm a gamer

 Reaction time and aim accuracy are core to competitive gaming.
-Start with Reaction Time to establish your baseline, then Aim Trainer to test visuomotor precision.
+Start with Reaction Time, then Aim Trainer for visuomotor precision, and Choice Reaction Time to benchmark Hick's Law.

 I want to test focus